glacex21/ODT2026--ChaosCatapult/README.md

 - integration?

 **Response:**
-`This project helped in understanding how electronics, coding, and mechanical systems work together in a real setup.
-Working with motors, drivers, and power systems showed how important torque and proper voltage are, especially under load.
+`This project helped in understanding how electronics, coding, and mechanical systems work together in a real setup rather than in isolation.
+Working with motors, drivers, and power systems showed how important torque, voltage, and current are, especially when dealing with load.
+It became clear that even if components work individually, they may not perform the same when integrated.
-On the coding side, writing logic for stages, handling inputs from the app, and integrating sensors was a good learning experience.
-It also highlighted how small issues in hardware can affect the entire system.
+On the coding side, writing stage-based logic, handling app inputs, and integrating sensors was a useful learning experience.
+It also highlighted how hardware limitations directly affect software behavior.
+Fabrication and mechanisms were interesting to work on, especially combining lever motion with a pulley system to create a controlled action.
-Fabrication and mechanisms were interesting to work on, especially combining lever motion with pulley systems.
-Overall, the biggest learning was how difficult integration is when multiple systems depend on each other.`
+Overall, the biggest learning was how complex integration is, and how small issues in one part of the system can affect the entire workflow.`

 ## 19.3 Design Reflection
 What did you learn about: